mktung/the-pipe-strip/transcripts/transcript.md

 [2:32](https://youtu.be/NAh9oLs67Cw?t=2m32s)
 Then he looks up, slightly cockeyed, and he thinks.
-His newspaper in his lap now, and he thinks this: "Now where could my pipe be?"
+His newspaper in his lap now, and he thinks this, "Now where could my pipe be?"
 This, I always come to this, because I was a young man.
 I'm older now, and I still don't have the secrets, the answers, so this question still rings true.
 Jon looks up and he thinks, "Now where could my pipe be?"
 And then it happens, you see it, you see,